Household Chemical CleanOut

 - Ensure containers are clearly labelled and well-sealed.
 If you don’t know the contents, label the container ‘UNKNOWN CHEMICAL’.

 - Wherever possible keep all chemicals in their original containers.

 - Never mix chemicals as this may produce dangerous reactions.

 - Liquid can leak during transportation.
 Wrap old or damaged containers in newspaper, place in a sturdy plastic bag and then in a plastic container or tray.

 - Keep household chemicals away from passengers e.g. in the boot.

-For more information on the Ryde Household CleanOut program or other CleanOut program, visit www.cleanout.com.au or call NSW EPA Environment Line on 131 555.
+For further information on the Ryde Household CleanOut event or other CleanOut events, visit www.cleanout.com.au or call NSW EPA Environment Line on 131 555.

 Saturday, 25 March 2023 | 09:00 AM